A Turbulent Fluid Mechanics Via Nonlinear Mixing Of Smooth Velocity Flows With Reynolds-Weighted Random Fields: Stochastic Integration of random fields

 or

-\end{prop} Given an integral (or summation) over a random field or stochastic process, the Fubini theorem states that the expectation of the integral or sum over a random field is equivalent to the integral or sum of the expectation of the field. \begin{thm} Let ${\mathscr{F}}(x)$ be a random field not necessarily Gaussian, existing for all $x\in\mathbb{I\!H}$ with expectation $\bm{\mathsf{E}} \langle\bm{\mathscr{F}}(x)\rangle $, not necessarily zero.
-Then
+\end{prop} Given an integral (or summation) over a random field or stochastic process, the Fubini theorem states that the expectation of the integral or sum over a random field is equivalent to the integral or sum of the expectation of the field.